Kids with Bipolar Disorder

 Specifically, he speculated that one of the defining characteristics of bipolar disorder – the episodic nature of the fits of mania and depression – took a different form in children.
 This enabled him to label any child who was aggressive, troubled, irritable, disruptive, uncooperative, or who for any reason would not or could do as he or she was told as “bipolar”.

-The approach has led to children as young as four being placed on powerful anti-psychotic drugs.
-These medications have serious side effects, and may actually exacerbate some personality, psychological and psychiatric problems.
+The approach has led to children as young as age 4 being placed on powerful anti-psychotic drugs.
+These medications have serious side effects, and may actually exacerbate various emotional problems.

-All of this is not to say that there is NO childhood bipolar – just that it does seem clear that the 4000% rise in diagnosis is misleading and has resulted in harmful or inappropriate treatment, especially in children 4-14.
+All of this is not to say that there is NO such thing as childhood bipolar – just that it does seem clear that the 4000% rise in diagnosis is misleading and has resulted in harmful or inappropriate treatment, especially in children in the 4-14 age group.

 On a more positive note, the heightened interest in childhood bipolar disorder has led to much innovative and quality research which, in time, should help fill in the gaps on our very incomplete understanding.
 This will be especially helpful in clarifying the overlap and distinctions between bipolar disorder and ADHD and/or severe emotional or behavioral dysregulation.
 We are also getting better at tailoring treatments for high risk kids such as the children of parents with bipolar disorder.